-Last week, the attorneys and staff at Gerben Law Firm celebrated Father’s Day with their families.
+Last week, the attorneys and staff at Gerben IP celebrated Father’s Day with their families.
 Now, being trademark attorneys, they found some time to reflect on some dad-related intellectual property disputes.

 Superman v.
 Super…dad?